BardicDefense/purple-hack/README.md

 Each encumbrance level also raises the difficulty of applicable tasks, such as climbing, by one level.

-**Bulky**: Bulky items, such as worn heavy armor, impose a greater encumbrance than just item slots.
+**Bulky**: Bulky items, such as worn heavy armour, impose a greater encumbrance than just item slots.
 Each automatically adds one encumbrance level _after_ calculating the bearer's item slot load.

 ## Starting Gear